Social Media Engagement with the Business Press

 Coauthored with Aytekin Ertan and Paige Perkins

 Abstract: This study examines the impact of abortion access on women’s mortgage outcomes.
 Childbirth and childrearing represent significant costs, and most potential parents prepare for these expenses through savings and other means.
 In the case of an unplanned pregnancy, potential parents are likely to be unprepared for these costs.
 Women without access to abortion are more likely to face these costs.
 We explore whether this access influences mortgage lending, hypothesizing that banks may be less likely to grant mortgages to women in states with lower abortion access.
 Using data from the Home Mortgage Disclosure Act (HMDA), we find that women are more likely to be denied a mortgage as access to abortion declines.
-When a mortgage is offered, women are more likely to pay a high interest rate on the mortgage as abortion access decreases.
-These effects occur in both rural and urban settings, and we find that credit for women tightens following trigger bans enacted after the overturn of Roe vs. Wade.
+This effect occurs in both rural and urban settings and is concentrated in regulated banks.
+Following trigger bans enacted after the overturn of Roe v.
+Wade, credit access for women decreases and housing prices decline, consistent with a decrease in housing demand.
 This study bridges two distinct research streams: discrimination in mortgage lending and the impact of reproductive healthcare on women's economic outcomes.

 Academic Presentations